 The staff completed training run by the company and would be assessed on to ensure they were kept up to date with relevant healthcare information.
-A dispensing assistant reported that she had recently completed a CPPE package on children's oral health and that this had refreshed her knowledge in this area.
+The technician reported that she had recently completed a CPPE package on 'look alike' and 'sound alike' medicines and reported that this had made her more aware of potential selection errors that could occur during the dispensing process.
+There was also a poster highlighting some of these medicines in the dispensary.
+The pharmacy team also used third party materials, such as pharmacy magazines, to learn about new products.

-The pharmacist reported that staff meetings were held on a regular basis.
+The pharmacist reported that staff meetings were held on an ad-hoc basis.
 During these meetings, staff would discuss recent near misses and errors as well as any business updates.
+Tesco head office regularly released updates and these were read and discussed by staff and some were displayed in the dispensary.

 Staff explained that they were comfortable to raise concerns to their area manager or head office if necessary.
 There was a staff feedback policy where they could provide feedback to the company about where they work.
+There was a whistleblowing policy in place and the pharmacy team were aware of this.
 There were targets in place in the pharmacy but the team explained that they did not feel any pressure to deliver these targets and that they would never compromise their professional judgement.

-Principle 3 - Premises Standards met
+Principle 3 - Premises ✓ Standards met

-The pharmacy generally provides a safe and appropriate environment for the provision of pharmacy services.
+The pharmacy provides a safe and appropriate environment for the provision of pharmacy services.
 The pharmacy team protect people's private information and the pharmacy is secure and protected from unauthorised access.

 The pharmacy was located inside of a large supermarket.
 The dispensary was separated from the supermarket by a medicines counter to allow for preparation of prescriptions in private.
-There was a loose ceiling tile in the dispensary and the pharmacist agreed to report this to the maintenance team.
+The dispensary was limited in the space available.
+However, the pharmacy team reported that they worked efficiently in order to make the most of the space they had.
+The pharmacy was equipped with modern fixtures and fittings and was clean and professionally presented.